LaurentRDC/pandoc-pyplot/README.md

 ### Markdown

 The filter recognizes code blocks with the `.pyplot` class present in Markdown documents.
-It will run the script in the associated code block in a Python interpreter and capture the generated Matplotlib figure.
+It will run the script in the associated code block in a Python interpreter and capture the generated Matplotlib/Pyplot figure.

 Here is a basic example using the scripting `matplotlib.pyplot` API: